krupas23/Therapy-Chatbot/README.md

   You can modify the predefined responses and emotional triggers in the <code>responses.json</code> file to better tailor the chatbot for specific use cases.

 # Sample Output
 Here's a glimpse of Neo at work!
+Click on the image to download the video.
 [![Watch the video](https://raw.githubusercontent.com/krupas23/Therapy-Chatbot/main/thumbnail.jpg)](https://raw.githubusercontent.com/krupas23/Therapy-Chatbot/main/neo_video.mp4)